Q + A with Arnaud Volte Bartender at London Edition

 Irish coffee.
 It’s an easy cocktail to make, yet quite hard and requires some skills.

-Where and what you drink when not working?
+6. Where and what you drink when you’re not working?

 I like to go to Bar Swift in Soho, they’ve got the best Irish Coffee and their service is incredible.
-They also serve an amazing Gibson martini served with Portobello Road Navy Strength gin and a tasty pickle onion (pickled in house with lots of different spices)
+They also serve an amazing Gibson martini served with Portobello Road Navy Strength gin and a tasty pickle onion (pickled in a house with lots of different spices).

 Swift does an aperitif hour with delicious cocktails for a decent price

-I went to Ministry of Sound for their anniversary a few years ago, and it’s still the best memories I have in terms of music and entertainment
+I went to the Ministry of Sound for their anniversary a few years ago, and it’s still the best memory I have in terms of music and entertainment.

 9. What’s the most underrated cocktail ingredient or spirit?